SS Saginaw Victory

-The SS Saginaw Victory was a Victory ship built during World War II under the Emergency Shipbuilding program.
+SS Saginaw Victory was a Victory ship built during World War II under the Emergency Shipbuilding program.
 It was laid down and launched by the Oregon Shipbuilding Corporation, and completed on February 9, 1945.
 The ship's United States Maritime Commission designation was VC2-S-AP3 and hull number 152.
 The Maritime Commission turned it over for merchant navy operation to a civilian contractor, the Pacific-Atlantic Steamship Company under the United States Merchant Marine act for the War Shipping Administration.
 She was named after Saginaw, Michigan.

 Victory ships were designed to supersede the earlier Liberty ships.
 Unlike Liberty ships, Victory ships were designed to serve the US Navy after the war and to last longer.
 Compared to Liberty ships, Victory ships were faster, longer, wider, taller, and had a thinner stack which was set further forward on the superstructure.
 They also had a long, raised forecastle.